bjornverbakel/pod-data/README.md

 NieR: Automata is © Square Enix and PlatinumGames.
 This app is an independent project and is not affiliated with or endorsed by the original creators.

+This project was initialized using [supaAuth](https://github.com/zackha/supaAuth) © 2023 Zack Hatlen, provided under the MIT License.

 ## License

 [MIT](LICENSE)